-Fair Market Value: An amount that represents the true value of the property if it were to be sold on the open market.
+Fair Market Value: An amount that represents the value of the property if it were to be sold on the open market.
+It is the price at which a property would change hands between a willing buyer and a willing seller, neither being under any compulsion to buy or to sell and both having reasonable knowledge of relevant facts.

-Family Housing: Non age-restricted housing that contains a majority of multiple bedroom units, i.e., greater than 50% of the units contain two or more bedrooms.
+Family Housing: Non-age-restricted housing that contains a majority of multiple bedroom units, i.e., greater than 50% of the units contain two or more bedrooms.